 Green products are environmentally friendly products or environmentally sustainable products, are referred to as products designed to lessen the consumption of natural resources required and minimize the adversely environmental impacts during the whole life-cycles of these products (Tsai, 2012).
 Green products have changed as a result of increased awareness of overall and local pollution levels, global warming, reduced natural reserves and overflow of waste (Srivastava, 2007).
-Fueled by environmental problems, more and more customers tend to buy environmentally friendly products and are even willing to pay relatively higher prices for these products (Chen, 2008; Zhou and Schoenung, 2007).
-Green consumption is one way to increase environmental sustainability.
+Fueled by environmental problems, more and more customers tend to buy environmentally friendly products an Green consumption is one way to increase environmental sustainability.
 When green consumers are aware of the deteriorating environment and develop a more responsible attitude towards environmental protection, their consideration will include in their purchase intention towards green products as environmentally friendly products especially in the millennial generation in recent years.

-1.1 Theory of planned behavior
+Theory of planned behavior